diodiogod/musubi-tuner_Wan2.2_GUI/README.md

 ### 4. Combined (Single Run - VRAM Saving Mode)
 *This method attempts a combined run on low-VRAM systems by constantly swapping the inactive model between VRAM and system RAM, causing a high performance bottleneck.*
+Similar to AI toolkit when both models are selected with LOW VRAM "ON"

 *   **How to Configure:**
     1. Go to the **"Model Paths & Dataset"** tab and check **both** `Train High Noise Model` and `Train Low Noise Model`.